Galvanized Wire vs. Annealed — Which Works for Your ...

 , we recommend using

-, especially for applications where grazes are more likely.
+hot dip galvanized wire ropes, especially for applications where grazes are more likely.

 What Are The Disadvantages Of Hot Dip Galvanized Wire Ropes

-• Although more durable, hot dip galvanization lacks aesthetics.
+Although more durable, hot dip galvanization lacks aesthetics.
 The coating finish is usually dull, contains drips, and can be streaky.
 So, most

-galvanized wire rope suppliers
+galvanized wire rope supplierswill not recommend using

-hot dip galvanized wire ropes
+hot dip galvanized wire ropesfor aesthetic applications.

-• It is also much more expensive compared to electro-galvanization.
+It is also much more expensive compared to electro-galvanization.

-• Lastly, the zinc coating can be unevenly thick across the surface.
+Lastly, the zinc coating can be unevenly thick across the surface.
 For many applications, this can be a big hurdle.

 4. Electro galvanized vs hot dipped galvanized: Which Is Better?

 Although both galvanization processes aim to provide protection, they offer different benefits and disadvantages.
-It&#;s no surprise business owners or site managers often have to compare hot-dipped galvanized vs electro-galvanized wire ropes.
+Its no surprise business owners or site managers often have to compare hot-dipped galvanized vs electro-galvanized wire ropes.

 The short answer is neither is better than the other.
 Using hot dip galvanized steel wire rope makes sense when you need better protection, long service life, and appearance is not a concern.
 As your wire rope distributor, we recommend you use these cables for applications in corrosive environments.